 The Relief Road

-The Hertford Relief Road was constructed in the early 1960s as a solution to traffic flow problems that had existed in the town for many years.
+The Hertford Relief Road opened in November 1967 as a solution to traffic flow problems that had existed in the town for many years.

 Before the road was constructed, traffic from all directions converged on the town centre causing great congestion and a solution had to be found.
 That solution was one of the largest ever projects to impact the town.
 A dual carriageway was driven through the heart of the town, destroying many of it's old buildings and changing it's character forever.
 Not even the town's graveyard was spared, a source of some controversy at the time as victims of The Plague were buried there and had to be relocated.